Novartis’ Win-Win Approach to Greener Drug Development

 Pharmaceutical companies are increasingly treating sustainability as a pre-competitive issue, collaborating through multiple forums to accelerate progress.

-The Pharmaceutical Environmental Group brings competitors together in work streams covering topics such as life cycle assessment, water management, and solvents.
-“Everyone realizes that going together in the same direction makes the journey easier,” Jürgen notes.
-“It’s good for CDMOs and suppliers to have clarity that this doesn’t depend on one company or CEO.”
+The Pharmaceutical Environmental Group brings sector peers together in work streams covering, for example, environmental topics such as water management and solvents.
+“Everyone realizes that going together in the same direction regarding sustainability goals makes the journey easier,” Jürgen notes.
+“It’s good for CDMOs and suppliers to have clarity that progress is not dependent on individual action alone.”

-The Sustainable Markets Initiative, introduced by King Charles and led by AstraZeneca’s CEO, brings together large pharmaceutical companies, the WHO, UNICEF, NHS England, and the Sustainable Healthcare Coalition.
-“CEO commitment, where they meet at least quarterly and jointly commit to ambitious targets, gives clear market signals to our joint supplier base.”
+Within the Sustainable Markets Initiative, introduced by King Charles, the Health System Task Force brings together large pharmaceutical companies, the WHO, UNICEF, NHS England, and the Sustainable Healthcare Coalition.

 Advice for Emerging Biotechs